Remainder #

 m, if there exists g : B →₀ R[X] and a polynomial r s.t.

-No term of r is divisible by the leading monomial of any non-zero b ∈ B.
+ris divisible by the leading monomial of any non-zerob ∈ B.

-This definition makes sense only when R is a communitive ring and any polynomial in B has an
+The definition of remainder makes sense when R is a communitive ring and any polynomial in B

 Equations